 Duration of Final Orders

 In most states, a final order lasts for up to a year, at which point it can either be renewed or allowed to expire.
-There are, however, some exceptions to this.
+There are, however, some exceptions.
 Three states, Illinois, Vermont, and Virginia, have final orders that last up to six months.
 New Jersey’s final order lasts indefinitely, until the respondent demonstrates by a preponderance of the evidence that he or she is no longer a danger at a hearing.
-Currently, California‘s final orders last for one year but effective September 1, 2020, courts in California will be authorized to issue final orders lasting between one year and five years.95
+Currently, courts in California are authorized to issue final orders lasting between one year and five years.95

 Order Renewal and Termination